Being that I often write about public policy, I routinely get hit with this question: “Where does all the lottery money go?”

-A narrative that many people believe is that when the state lottery was instituted it was intended to cover the cost of public schools throughout New York.
+A narrative that many people believe is that when the state lottery was instituted -- 55 years ago this month -- it was intended to cover the cost of public schools throughout New York.
 While it’s true that lottery income was intended to help education, it was never supposed to cover it in full.
 Despite the number of tickets New Yorkers buy, it simply can’t.

-So, as you can see, gambling proceeds barely put a dent in spending, accounting for just over 5% of expenses.
-Even if New York’s educational spending was at the national average ($11,400 versus $22,600), we’d still be looking at the lottery covering less than 10% of the total cost.
+So, as you can see, gambling proceeds just put a dent in spending, accounting for slightly more than 5% of expenses.
+Even if New York’s educational spending was at the national average ($13,500 versus $30,800), we’d still be looking at the lottery covering less than 12% of the total cost.

-Had those funds not been in play, my school district Royalton-Hartland, for example, would have had to lean on homeowners for another $2.1 million in 2016-2017, all things being equal.
-Other examples of district-specific lottery revenues are Lockport at $8.1 million and Batavia at $3.7 million.
+Had those funds not been in play, my school district Royalton-Hartland, for example, would have had to lean on homeowners for another $2.1 million in 2020-2021, all things being equal.
+Other examples of district-specific lottery revenues are Lockport at $8.3 million, Batavia at $3.8 million, and Wellsville at $2.5 million.

-I don’t care if you live in a rural school district or a big city system.
-That’s not chump change.
-It’s the difference between keeping and losing teachers, the arts, and sports.
+I don’t care if you live in a rural school district or a big city system -- that’s not chump change.
+It’s the difference between keeping and losing teachers, the arts, and sports or it’s money invested in labs, learning spaces, and sports fields.